Skip to content

 When a notification email is sent, Rosa processes the following personal data:

-- Date, time, and place of the appointment.
+• Date, time, motive and place of the appointment.

 About whom?